rnjtsh/graphical-object-detector/README.md

-# Graphical Object Detector in document images
+# Graphical Object Detection in document images

 This repository contains end-to-end trainable deep learning based framework to localize graphical objects in the document images called as Graphical Object Detection (GOD).